poldrack/reproducible-workflows/Walkthrough.md

+# Reproducible computing: An initial walkthrough

-# make a new directory and cd into it
+### make a new directory and cd into it
 mkdir BBSRC-git-demo
 cd BBSRC-git-demo